The Office of Diversity and Inclusion

 Metrics

-- Completed and distributed Standard Operating Procedures Guide to include administrative and operational guidelines and processes for unit-wide resource.
+• Completed and distributed Standard Operating Procedures Guide to include administrative and operational guidelines and processes for unit-wide resources.

-- All ODI employees are trained in standard language and processes for all ODI programming and education activities.
+• All ODI employees are trained in standard language and processes for all ODI programming and educational activities.

 Student Success and Engagement

-Develop student success and retention programs that address gaps in promoting inclusive student excellence; and reduce institutional barriers that exacerbate achievement inequities among racial, ethnic, ad cultural student populations.
+Develop student success and retention programs that address gaps in promoting inclusive student excellence; and reduce institutional barriers that exacerbate achievement inequities among racial, ethnic, and cultural student populations.

 Strategies